thorstenfrank/accounting/accounting-product/README.txt

 Contains the Eclipse RCP product definition.

+# Notes

-Since switching to a feature-based product, the following plugins are missing from the previous config:
+1) Since switching to a feature-based product, the following plugins are missing from the previous config:

 <plugin id="org.eclipse.ui.forms"/>